Starbase26/quartz/content/TTRPG/characters/My Characters/Jabari Adewale al-Masari/Jabari Adewale al-Masari.md

 ## Background

-Jabari is a descendant of a long line of magi - they would be considered *purebloods*, His family has been mapping and keeping ley line informatino safe, for generations.
+Jabari is a descendant of a long line of magi - they would be considered *purebloods*, His family has been mapping and keeping ley line information safe, for generations.
 Though most lore is available, some might be too sensitive for public consumption.

-The Family originally was a nomadic tribe, traveling Northern Africa, but the family hasn’t trekked for over a century now.
+The family originally was a nomadic tribe, travelling Northern Africa, but the family hasn’t trekked for over a century now.
 They reside in